cjoy/cs9318/notes/notes.md

 * **Drill-down**: move down the hierarchy
   * Reverse of roll-up.
 Introduces more hierarchies.
 * **Slice and dice**: select and project one or more dimensional values
-  * Slice performas a selection on one dimension of the given cube resulting in a subcube.
+  * Slice performs a selection on one dimension of the given cube resulting in a subcube.
     * ![Slice](assets/OLAP_slicing.png)
   * Dice defines a subcube by performing a selection on two or more dimensions.
     * ![Dice](assets/OLAP_dicing.png)